JanZch/PythonCompetition/README.txt

 # PythonCompetition

 Main idea
+  Main Gameplay:
+• Asteroids
+• Bodies are probably stationary and projectiles are affected by their gravity
+  AI:
+• There is an enemy(ies)
+• The AI can move and shoot
+• It has waypoints on a map that tell it where to go

 Rules:
 • Submissions by one student, or as a team submission by maximum of two students is allowed